 Freed-Hardeman University (FHU) is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 SACSCOC is an institutional accrediting agency recognized by the U.S. Department of Education.
 The University is committed to complying with all states’ and federal regulations for its distance learning programs.
 For specific information regarding accreditations and state authorizations, please contact the Associate Vice President for Academics.

 Freed-Hardeman University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate’s, bachelor’s, master’s, education specialist’s, and doctorate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call 404-679-4500 for questions about the accreditation of FHU.
-For all other inquiries, please contact FHU's Associate Vice President for Academics.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at: 1866 Southern Lane, Decatur, Georgia 30033-4097, or call 404-679-4500 for questions about the accreditation of FHU.
+For all other inquiries, please contact FHU's Associate Vice President for Instruction.

 Freed-Hardeman University also maintains the following program specific accreditations and approvals:

 Commission on Collegiate Nursing Education

 Commission on Accrediting of the Association of Theological Schools

 Council for Accreditation of Counseling and Related Educational Programs